 This train connects with other transportation and connections in Chicago to Midwest and West Coast Amtrak trains.

 Sleeper and coach car layout

-Below are layouts of passenger cars you may find on the Lake Shore Limited, including coach and sleeper Amtrak has new sleeper cars coming into service, so your sleepers may vary from these.
+Below are layouts of passenger cars on the Lake Shore Limited, including coach and sleeper.
+Amtrak has new sleeper cars coming into service, so your sleepers may vary from these.